hirevibes/vibes-dao/COUNCIL_RULES.md

 Once a proposal is submitted and voted upon, if the proposal receives more "For" votes than "Against" votes and is concluded by the proposer, the **initial requested amount** will be disbursed **immediately**.
 The following steps outline the process:

 1. **Submit a Proposal**:
-   - Community members submit a proposal detailing the project and funding requirements.
+   - Proposer submit a proposal detailing the project and funding requirements.

 2. **Voting Process**:
    - After a delay period for discussion, the community votes on the proposal.